truenas/documentation/content/TruenasApps/UsingCustomApp.md

 The following examples represent some of the capabilities of Docker Compose and how it can be used to configure applications in TrueNAS.
 This is not an exhaustive collection of all capabilities, nor are the files below intended as production-ready deployment templates.

+Note that app storage in these examples is configured using [volumes](https://docs.docker.com/engine/storage/#volumes), which are managed by the Docker engine.
+In a production deployment, you should configure [bind mounts](https://docs.docker.com/engine/storage/#bind-mounts) to TrueNAS storage locations.

-#### Installing a Multi-Container App with GPU Support
+#### Installing a Multi-Container App with GPU Access
+This example deploys the Immich application with multiple containers, including pgvecto and redis.

+It also [enables GPU access](https://docs.docker.com/compose/how-tos/gpu-support/) for an NVIDIA GPU device.

 #### Installing a Multi-Container App with a Dockerfile

-This example deploys the Nextcloud application with multiple containers including redis and postgres.
+This example deploys the Nextcloud application with multiple containers, including redis and postgres.

 A [Dockerfile](https://docs.docker.com/reference/dockerfile/) builds the Nextcloud image locally, rather than pulling from a remote repository.
 You can use an existing Dockerfile or, as in the example, use [`dockerfile_inline`](https://docs.docker.com/reference/compose-file/build/#dockerfile_inline) to define the build commands as an inline string within the Compose file.

-Note that app storage in this example is configured using volumes, which are managed by the Docker engine.
-In a production deployment, you should configure host path mounts to TrueNAS storage locations.

 {{< codeblock language="yaml" >}}name: ade25cf7c52e909aeef17c9aaee373aa
 services: